hannalyao/Digital-Therapeutics-Clinical-Trials-Dataset/README.md

 ## Repository Contents
 ### Data

-DTx.rda: The dataset used in the study, containing information on clinical trials related to digital therapeutics.
+**DTx.rda**:  The dataset used in the study, containing information on clinical trials related to digital therapeutics.
 This file is in R data format and can be loaded using R or RStudio.

 ### Code
-analysis.R: The primary script for data analysis and visualization.
+**analysis.R**:  The primary script for data analysis and visualization.
 This script includes functions and code snippets used to generate key results and figures presented in the publication.

 ## Citing This Work